Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \subsection{Fisher Matrix}

-Once we have a dataset it is important to know the accuracy for which we can estimate parameters.
+Once we have a dataset, it is important to know the accuracy for which we can estimate parameters.
 Fisher suggested a way 70 years ago \cite{Fisher}.
-In this section we review the main results of his work.

-First of all, consider again a Gaussian likelihood.
-As we notice, the \textbf{Hessian matrix} $H_{ij}$ has information on the parameter errors and their covariance.
-More specifically, when all parameters are fixed except one (e.g. the $i$-th parameter), its error is $1/\sqrt{H_{ii}}$.
+Let us start by considering again a Gaussian likelihood.
+As we notice, the \textbf{{Hessian matrix}} $H_{ij}$ has information on the parameter errors and their covariance.
+More specifically, when all parameters are fixed except one (e.g., the $i$-th parameter), its error is $1/\sqrt{H_{ii}}$.
 These errors are called conditional errors, although they are rarely used.

-A quantity to forecast the precision of a model, that arises naturally with Gaussian likelihoods, is the so-called \textbf{Fisher information matrix}
+A quantity to forecast the precision of a model, that arises naturally with Gaussian likelihoods, is the so-called \textbf{{Fisher information matrix}}

 where

 It is clear that $F=\langle H\rangle$, where the average is made with observational data.